openwfm/wrf-fire/doc/README_git.txt

   This will create a local branch, jbeezley, that will automatically be updated by the remote branch, jbeezley, on the shared repository.
+  "origin" is the default name of the shared repository.

   You should create your own branch at this point, (substitute <branch name>
   with what you wish to name your branch).